 SCD1 plays an important role in insulin regulation through fatty acid levels.
 Leptin, a hormone that regulates appetite due to lipid levels, acts upon SCD1.[ref]

 A large Mendelian Randomization study showed that insulin resistance is causally related to lower levels of polyunsaturated fatty acids, including oleic acid and palmitoleic acid.[ref]
-Essentially, Mendelian randomization studies take what is known about genetic variants that cause a change in a biomarker and apply that information to determine causality — for example does low oleic acid cause insulin resistance or does insulin resistance cause low oleic acid.
-In this case, the genetic variants that cause insulin resistance also cause lower oleic and palmitoleic acid.
+Essentially, Mendelian randomization studies take what is known about genetic variants that cause a change in a biomarker and apply that information to determine causality — for example, does low oleic acid cause insulin resistance, or does insulin resistance cause low oleic acid.
+In this case, the genetic variants that cause insulin resistance also causes lower oleic and palmitoleic acid.

 Is causing insulin resistance a bad thing?
 It depends on your diet and lifestyle.

 The combination of insulin resistance along with decreased insulin production causes type 2 diabetes.
-Thus, in the context of a diet causing higher blood glucose levels (e.g. high in sugar, carbs), insulin resistance combined with decreased insulin production is not good, to say the least.
+Thus, in the context of a diet causing higher blood glucose levels (e.g., high in sugar, and carbs), insulin resistance combined with decreased insulin production is not good, to say the least.

 SCD gene variants: